 Some tips to help you safely wine-taste:

 We hope you are looking forward to your upcoming adventures to Chehalem Ridge B&B and Oregon Wine Country.
 If your visit includes going wine tasting, we’d like to let you know that things have changed a bit from past years.
-Oregon wineries are requiring masks to be worn by all who are not seated at their tasting table.
-Also, due to social distancing, wineries have less capacity and most require reservations for tastings.
+Instead of tasting at the wine bar, most wineries will have guests seated at tables and require reservations for tastings.
 Making winery reservations can be a daunting task as there are more than 500 wineries in the Willamette Valley.
 We’ve included many of our favorite wineries below to help you decide where to visit, but if you’d like us to do the heavy lifting of scheduling, please see our Winery Itinerary Service.

 Oregon’s Willamette Valley is an American Viticulture Area – an AVA.
 Within this large area, however, lie 9 distinct AVAs, where the soil, location and weather combine to give each area a distinct flavor to grapes grown within it, what the French call “terrior”.
 We have 9 AVAs in such a compact area because the geological history here includes volcanoes, glaciers and floods which have all left their mark on this land and the grapes now grown on the land.
 While a winery might be in one AVA, it may source grapes from many different AVAs.